 High-performance real-time operating system (VxWorks developed by Wind River Systems) is adapted for this communication board [9].
-VxWorks includes a fast, scaleable run-time system, testing and debugging facilities, and a UNIX cross-development package.
-The network facilities allow "transparent" access to other compatible sockets, remote command execution, remote login, etc. VxWorks currently supports network connections (IEEE 802.3) and serial lines (SLIP or CSLIP).
+VxWorks includes a fast, scaleable run-time system, testing and debugging facilities, and a UNIX cross-development The network facilities package. allow "transparent" access to other compatible sockets, remote command execution, remote login, etc. VxWorks currently supports network connections (IEEE 802.3) and serial lines (SLIP or CSLIP).
 Internet protocol as implemented in BSD4.3 for network communication is used.
-Universal communication module supports access to the Ethernet/IEEE 802.3 control network, HDLC/SDLC local LAN and UART used as service channel.
+Universal communication board supports access to the Ethemet/IEEE 802.3 control network.
+HDLC/SDLC local LAN and UART used as service channel.
+The direct logical interface to the control network protocol suite is via different sockets (fig.3).
+A socket is end-point for particular protocol that gets bound to a TCP (optionally UDP ) port within the node and holds or points to all the information associated with the link.
+TCP maintains its own control block for each connection. containing all the variable and state information for the particular connection.